All tours are temporarily suspended until further notice.

-Whether it's walking among beautiful cave formations in the King's Palace or challenging yourself to a tight belly crawl in colorful Spider Cave, taking a ranger-guided cave tour can be a rewarding experience.
-Carlsbad Caverns National Park offers numerous ranger-guided cave tours into areas other than the self-guided routes.
+Whether it's walking among beautiful cave formations in King's Palace or challenging yourself in Hall of the White Giant, taking a ranger-guided cave tour can be an exciting experience.
+Carlsbad Caverns National Park offers numerous ranger-guided cave tours into areas other than exploring on your own along the Big Room and Natural Entrance trails.
 Find out which tour is right for you by clicking on the tour name below.

 Availability on all ranger-guided tours is limited.
 It's recommended that you plan ahead and reserve early.
 Make tour reservations by calling 877-444-6777 or visiting www.recreation.gov.

 All tour tickets must be picked up at the visitor center at least 30 minutes prior to the tour.A cavern entrance ticket must also be purchased.

 If you make a reservation for the Slaughter Canyon Cave Tour, you must caravan in your own vehicle to the trailhead after meeting at the visitor center.

 ForLower Cave, Hall of the White Giant, and Slaughter Canyon Cave tours, hiking boots or hiking shoes with good aggressive tread are required.
 Hiking boots with ankle support are recommended.
 No sandals, flip flops, tennis shoes, or similar.
 You will not be allowed to participate in the tour if you are not wearing proper footwear—no exceptions.
 Click for more details.

 ForLeft Hand Tunnel Tours, closed-toed shoes, hiking boots, or hiking shoes with good tread are required.
 Click for more details.